linsalrob/atavide_lite/summarise_taxonomy/README.md

 snakemake --profile slurm -s ~/GitHubs/atavide_lite/summarise_taxonomy/taxonomy.smk
 ```

-and it should make the `*.lca.taxonomy.tsv.gz` files for you
+and it will make the `*.lca.taxonomy.tsv.gz` files for you

 Once the snakemake has run, you can use this command:

 ```
+python ~/GitHubs/atavide_lite/summarise_taxonomy/scripts/join_taxonomies.py \
-python ~/GitHubs/atavide_lite/summarise_taxonomy/scripts/join_taxonomies.py -t taxonomy -o taxonomy_summary/
+   -t taxonomy -o taxonomy_summary/
 ```

 to create the summary file.

-I wasted a day trying to incorporate that into the snakemake, but failed, so just run it post-facto
+The slurm scripts run both these commands, so you don't need to run them separately.